-Executive functioning is a general term that refers to our mind’s mental manager, or the cognitive processes that regulate our thinking and behavior.
+Executive functioning is a general term that refers to our mind’s mental manager or the cognitive processes that regulate our thinking and behavior.
 While there are many models of executive functioning, most include the individual’s ability to generate ideas, initiate or begin a task, stick to and finish a task, flexibly problem-solve, shift from one idea or topic to another, inhibit our impulses, ignore distractions, regulate attention, regulate our behavioral and emotional responses, use feedback to guide future behavior, select relevant goals, organize materials, hold information in mind until needed, and more.
 I like to think of our executive functions as air-traffic control for our brain or as the conductor of the mind’s orchestra.

-When all is well, cognitive processes flow smoothly and behavior fits the situation as expected.
+When all is well, cognitive processes flow smoothly, and behavior fits the situation as expected.
 When there are problems… well, just imagine the airport with poor air-traffic control!
 Executive functioning is needed for all aspects of life.
 Socially, we need executive functioning to help us regulate our behavior and emotions when we are upset.
-After all, throwing the board game when we are losing is frowned upon… particularly in adolescence or adulthood!
-We spend a great portion of time controlling our impulses to speak out in school or a meeting, to refrain from spending too much money, or even from overeating.
-Executive functions help us to arrive on-time, prepared, and with a plan for how to behave.
+After all, throwing the board game when we are losing is frowned upon…, particularly in adolescence or adulthood!
+We spend a great portion of time controlling our impulses to speak out in school or a meeting, to refrain from spending too much money, or even overeating.
+Executive functions help us to arrive on time, prepared, and with a plan for how to behave.
 They are also critically important for academic success.
-Not only are executive functions needed for decoding written text, reading comprehension, solving math word-problems, and long division, they are also needed to be an organized, efficient student who remembers homework and can plan for projects and tests.
+Not only are executive functions needed for decoding written text, reading comprehension, solving math word problems, and long division, but they are also needed to be an organized, efficient student who remembers homework and can plan for projects and tests.
 These days, if you are not in the right place, with the right things, at the right time, it is difficult to be a good student, no matter how bright you are!
 In fact, being in the right place, with the right things, at the right time is the very basis of holding a job.

 When there is executive disfunctioning, life may feel chaotic or unproductive.
 The child or adult may experience social, academic, or employment difficulties and/or problems in the home.
 The good news is that executive functions are thought to be able to be developed or strengthened.
-These skills first begin developing in infancy as babies are learning to wait to have their needs met.
+These skills begin developing in infancy as babies learn to wait to have their needs met.
 They really come ‘on board’ in the brain around age two as children learn they are active agents in their own world.
 Beyond that age, executive functions are thought to keep developing into young adulthood.
 Just as they can be strengthened, executive functions can be weakened or damaged.
 Neurological insults from accidents, injuries, or other sources can impact executive functioning temporarily or long-term.

-Executive disfunction is often part of the presentation of neurodevelopmental disorders such as Attention-Deficit/Hyperactivity Disorder, Autism Spectrum Disorder, and Specific Learning Disability.
+Executive dysfunction is often part of the presentation of neurodevelopmental disorders such as Attention-Deficit/Hyperactivity Disorder, Autism Spectrum Disorder, and Specific Learning Disabilities.
 Although executive functioning is thought to be the most impaired in the aforementioned conditions, it is also implicated in conditions such as anxiety, depression, and even medical conditions such as low blood sugar.
 Problems with executive functioning are often what bring families to seek help from psychologists, psychiatrists, or doctors.